skrattaren/apf.rst/apf.rst

   calls several to mind: 'Blue-Eyed Stranger', 'Mrs Casey', and 'Old Woman Tossed Up in a Blanket', for instance.
 'Mrs Widgery's Lodger' would also resurface later on the Discworld as one of the eight orders of wizardry.
-  For more information, see the 'Unseen University' entry in the "`Discworld Companion`_".
+  For more information, see the 'Unseen University' entry in the "`The Discworld Companion`_".

 - [p.
 107/132] "'Cape illud, fracturor', [...]"